guanquann/tp/README.md

   * `list` : Lists all contacts.

-  * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+  * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to GourmetGrid.

   * `delete 3` : Deletes the 3rd contact shown in the current list.